bluecadet/bldr/docs/config/sdc.md

 export default bldrConfig({
   sdc: {
-    directory: './path/to/sdc/folders', // required, (str)
+    directory: './path/to/sdc/folders', // required, (str | array of strings)
     assetSubDirectory: 'assets'         // optional, (str), default: assets }
 })
 ```

-- `directory`: _required, (string)_ Path that points to the 'parent' folder of all components.
+- `directory`: _required, (string | array of strings)_ Path(s) that points to the 'parent' folder of all components.
+This can be a single string or an array of strings.
 - `assetSubDirectory`: _optional, (string), default: assets_ Name of a folder within an SDC folder that holds raw assets to be processed.

 ## Asset Subdirectory Workflow